bcrant/Tableau2Slack/documentation/Tableau2Slack-MediumArticle.md

 ### Environment Variables
 I use the package `dotenv` to manage environment variables.
 This is where you hide your API keys ect by creating a `.env` file in the project folder to store the key pairs.
 They remain private by adding that file to your `.gitignore`.

-All of the Tableau Server Client samples use `argparse`, which I'm sure is similar, but I am just a little data boi and that was slowing me down so I stuck with what I am familiar with, and replaced the variables to be called from `dotenv`.

 There are explanations and examples of these key pair values inline in the `Tableau2Slack.py` script and I have included a sample `.env` for you in repository with the variable names.
 You just need to add your own keys.
 If the file is not visible when you make or download it, on a Mac hit Command + Shift + . to show hidden files in your directories. /sidenote

 In your terminal, with the virtual environment activated and `requirements.txt` in your project folder, we will hop into the `site-packages` directory and install all of the package dependencies there: